 Vacío is also known in english as flap meat because the shape of the beef cut.

 The vacío meat cut, is also very popular in France, where it is called bavette and served at many bistrots with “frites”.

 The vacio is well marbled, and has firm fiber with a well defined grain, as the muscles of the belly of the cow are subject to substantial effort.
 Because of not being that tender it was underestimated in the era of tasteless filet mignon.
 Now, because of its flavor and its fat, it is rediscovered as one the best Argentinan beef cuts.

 The vacio outside Argentina is normally cut into steaks and cooked on pans on high heat. and served as a vacío steak.
-However, at a true Argentinian steakhouse, the vacio has to be grilled in one single piece (over a kg of weight) on the wood fired or charcoal parrilla.
+However, at a true Argentinian steakhouse, the vacio has to be grilled in one single piece (over 2 kg of weight) on the wood fired or charcoal parrilla.
 It is a lot better to grill the full cut if you plan to slow cook it Argentinian style so it does not losses the juice inside.

 Vacio is a very versatile beef cut.
 Apart from the traditional Argentinian vacio a la parrilla, you can also roast it in the oven.
-The vacio al horno is also a very popular dish in Argentina, especially in Buenos Aires where people live in apartments with no barbecue.
+The vacio al horno is also a very popular dish in Argentina, especially in Buenos Aires where people live in apartments with no barbecue place.
 It is also very popular in lunch menus in Buenos Aires fondas and bodegones.
 The Fonda or Bodegon is a very basic and affordable Argentine restaurant that offers traditional Argentine food like roasted beef cuts, ravioli, ñoquis, fideos al tuco (vermicelli with tomato sauce) and other staples of the Argentine cuisine.